DrMalina/Frodo-Game/README.md

 # Frodo-Game
-A simple game created as a workshop project in pure JS
+A simple game created as a workshop project furing the bootcamp.